-Most recently, Michael was the Global Partnerships Coordinator for Sustainability of the world’s largest cocoa and chocolate company, Barry Callebaut, and has been instrumental in establishing an innovative blended finance scheme to directly finance cocoa smallholder farmers in collaboration with IDH and IFC.
+Previously, Michael was the Global Partnerships Coordinator for Sustainability of the world’s largest cocoa and chocolate company, Barry Callebaut, and has been instrumental in establishing an innovative blended finance scheme to directly finance cocoa smallholder farmers in collaboration with IDH and IFC.

 Andrew is a specialist in agribusiness management and financing.
 His experience covers investment planning, due diligence, private and public sector company management and private equity fund management.
 He founded, fundraised, and managed a $20m nucleus/outgrower oil palm company in West Africa; was an Investment Manager in Agribusiness for CDC Group; acted as a Forestry Fund Manager for Xylem Investments in Boston; and performed numerous other functions in agribusiness companies around the world.
 Andrew is currently the Chair of the Investment Committee for the Injaro Agribusiness Fund, a West African fund focused on impacting smallholders linked to commercial companies.

-Andrew is qualified in agricultural science, agricultural management, accountancy and also has an MBA from Warwick University Business School
+Andrew is qualified in agricultural science, agricultural management, accountancy and also has an MBA from Warwick University Business School.

 Sanjiv brings a wealth of Structured Credit, Capital Markets and M&A experience from a career in investment banking with UBS and Credit Suisse in Asia.
 He has spent over 17 years advising public and private sector companies in SE Asia on corporate finance matters, including some of the largest IPOs, Placements and Bond issues for the Government of Indonesia.